Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Vitamin E and Athletic Performance

-E vitamins are beneficial to athletes since they are antioxidants that may aid in reducing some of the oxidative harm caused by exercise.
+E vitamins benefit athletes since they are antioxidants that may aid in reducing some of the oxidative harm caused by exercise.

-Excess free radicals cause this oxidative harm which may cause cellular damage, leading to muscle cramps, hence being unable to complete a workout.
+Excess free radicals cause this oxidative harm, which may cause cellular damage, leading to muscle cramps and the inability to complete a workout.

-However, when you consume vitamin E, it helps neutralize these radicals, thus preventing damage [7].
+However, consuming vitamin E helps neutralize these radicals, thus preventing damage [7].

-After using E vitamin supplementation for a month, I felt a boost in energy, and my exercise performance also got better.
+After using E vitamin supplementation for a month, I felt a boost in energy, and my exercise performance improved.

-Though the effects are subtle, I am now able to push harder at the gym and for longer periods.
+Though the effects are subtle, I can now push harder at the gym and for longer periods.

 Vitamin E and Libido